95 percent of our recent graduates were employed, or attending law school or graduate school within six months of graduation.

 Your advisors will help you fit both subject areas in your schedule, and you will see your opportunities for internships and jobs increase.

 Paralegal training coupled with a deep understanding of sustainability leads to innovative thinking about policy for a more sustainable future.
 Legal firms need to help clients anticipate and respond to changing environmental policies as well as take advantage of funding opportunities for sustainable development and renewable energy investment.
 Modern companies and nonprofits need an understanding of legal issues that we face as we seek solutions to social justice and environmental issues.

-Our competency based core curriculum linked with sustainability coursework and paralegal training and certification will prepare you for existing careers and those that have not yet become mainstream.
+Our competency-based core curriculum linked with sustainability coursework and paralegal education will prepare you for existing careers and those that have not yet become mainstream.
 You will gain the skills sought by employers--strong interpersonal and communication skills, effective teamwork, creative and critical thinking and problem-solving.
 Your project-based experiences locally and globally will give you insight for new approaches and understanding cultural differences while honing your skills at listening, speaking and taking action.